stemtool/stemtool/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3780732.svg)](https://doi.org/10.5281/zenodo.3780732)

+[STEMTool is now a part of the Pycroscopy ecosystem](https://github.com/pycroscopy/stemtool).
+Issues will be only tracked from that repo.

 Python based codes for analysis of 4D-STEM and aberration corrected vanilla STEM datasets.

 I recently gave a small talk on STEMTool at the 2020 M&M virtual conference.
 Watch the talk here to get an idea of STEMTool's capabilities: